db-d2/BC1023/README.md

 * How could law enforcement misuse or abuse data gained from resellers?
 What are the implications when a warrant is no longer needed?
 * What implications does this have for FemTech applications?
 Does this reduce their effective benefits to women globally?
 * How might data sharing among applications present a risk to women in a post Roe era?
 * How can location data be misused by law enforcement to prosecute women - even those who didn't have abortions?
-What potential does this have to impact minority or low income women?
+What potential does this have to impact minority or low-income women?
 * While this is only a small subset of "Data Privacy" you should come away from this with a better understanding of the types of data collected, how it's used/sold, and the potential risks behind collection of that data.